BuildingLogiX/DataLynX/docs/concepts/basix-ontology.md

 ## ➡️ Next Step

-Continue to **Concepts → Mapping Modes** to learn how DataLynX maps BACnet points to BasiX using exact, pattern, and regex approaches.
+Continue to **[Mapping Modes](mapping-modes.md)** to learn how DataLynX maps BACnet points to BasiX using exact, pattern, and regex approaches.